Woman Arrested After Shooting Dog In Head With Crossbow

 According to the police report, ‘the dog was in the yard peeing on her car tire,’ and ‘was not being aggressive.’
 Officers also discovered the crossbow had been purchased in Jacksonville, suggesting pre-meditation, not an accidental shooting like Wilson suggested.

 Miraculously, Unicorn did survive this heinous crime, because the arrow ricocheted off this dog’s skull, leaving the pup with a painful — but survivable — flesh wound.
 However, the medical bills quickly piled up, causing poor Unicorn, who has since been surrendered to Nassau County Animal Services for treatment, to lose his family on top of everything else he’s been through.

 “It’s rough,” former owner Nick Sweat said.
 “We enjoyed the dog.
 He’s a good dog, he’s a family dog, wouldn’t hurt anybody.”

-In the meantime, Wilson has finally expressed some remorse for her heinous actions, although convenient display wasn’t enough to help her evade a felony count of animal cruelty.
+Wilson did express some remorse for her heinous actions, although convenient display wasn’t enough to help her evade a felony count of animal cruelty.
 “It was extreme,” the cruel woman admitted to Action News Jax News.
 “I wish there was a different outcome.”
-Yeah, you think?

 Find out more about Unicorn’s story in the video below: